python/cpython/Doc/library/tarfile.rst

    In this case, the file object's :attr:`name` attribute is used if it exists.

-   *mode* is either ``'r'`` to read from an existing archive, ``'a'`` to append data to an existing file or ``'w'`` to create a new file overwriting an existing one.
+   *mode* is either ``'r'`` to read from an existing archive, ``'a'`` to append data to an existing file, ``'w'`` to create a new file overwriting an existing one or ``'x'`` to create a new file only if it's not exists.

    If *fileobj* is given, it is used for reading or writing data.
 If it can be determined, *mode* is overridden by *fileobj*'s mode. *fileobj* will be used